AyoubIMAMI/Microservices_Oriented_Rocket_Simulation/README.md

 - Mission successful
   - Poll to weather and rocket department services
   - Rocket launch
+  - Speed variation through Max Q
   - Stage splitting and returning to Earth
-  - Speed variation through Max Q
   - Payload dropped and monitored
+  - Robot dropped and monitored
+  - Moon sample analysis

-- Mission failed
+- Mission failed: severe anomaly
-  - Rocket damaged by sabotage
+  - Rocket damaged, sabotaged by Elune Mars
-  - Rocket destroyed to avoid potential ground damage
+  - Rocket destroyed by the mission commander, to avoid potential ground damage

+- Mission failed: critical anomaly
+  - Rocket damaged, sabotaged by Palpatooine
+  - Rocket self-destructed, to avoid potential ground damage

 The two scenarios will automatically be run in sequence using the run.sh script